 - Where a Collect job launches multiple tasks, and only a subset of those tasks fail, LogStream places the job in failed status, but treats the error as non-fatal.
-(Note that LogStream does not retry the failed tasks.) - Where a Collect job receives a 3xx redirection error code, it follows the error's treatment by the underlying library, and does not necessarily treat the error as fatal.
+(Note that LogStream does not retry the failed tasks.) - Where a Collect job receives a 3xx redirection error code, it follows the error's treatment by the underlying library, and does not necessarily treat the error as fatal. - 🖹 Last updated by: Dritan Bitincka i For ad hoc collection, you can configure whether a job interrupted by an unintended LogStream shutdown will automatically resume upon LogStream restart.

 Once you've configured a Collector, you can either run it immediately ("ad hoc") to collect data, or schedule it to run on a recurring interval.

 Scheduling requires some extra configuration upfront, so we cover this option first.